What is a Time Server?

 That’s the technical description.
 In laymen’s speak, they look at a “Time Server”.

 And the great news is that they are all over the place, and you don’t even know it.
-That internet router that you have at home, it is probably also acting as a time server.
-That’s great news, because now your smart fridge also knows the time!
+That internet router that you have at home is probably also acting as a time server.

 Why are time servers important?